Today’s Classic is republished from Physician on Fire. You can see the original here.

 As a physician who has previously served as a department chief, committee chair, and president-elect of the medical staff, I’ve been immersed in medical staff politics.
 I’ve also spent about 20% of my career as an anesthesiologist working as a locums doc.

 Freedom from the entanglements of local hospital politics is a vastly undervalued benefit of being a locum.

 You won’t be expected to attend early morning or after-hours meetings.
 Your input on policies won’t be sought.
 I’m talking about the policies and bylaws that live in a binder (or folder on the intranet) that are rarely seen or used but require revision and renewal at regular intervals.

 Con: You’re just a short-timer.

 Being a transitory figure isn’t always a blessing.
 If you’re used to being an authority figure, you might struggle to work in a facility with shortcomings, particularly if you know how to fix them.

 Your input won’t be sought and may not be taken seriously when provided.
 You will need to adapt to the local facility’s culture, even if it doesn’t jive well with your way of doing things.

-Socially, your ephemeral presence may leave you high and dry when it comes to work parties and social gatherings.
+Socially, your ephemeral presence may leave you high and dry when it comes to working parties and social gatherings.
 Some functions are reserved for the active medical staff, a mailing list you probably won’t be on.

-If you’re in a specialty that relies on continuity of care, you’re not going to be very well able to deliver it unless it’s a very long-term position.
+If you’re in a specialty that relies on the continuity of care, you’re not going to be very well able to deliver it unless it’s a very long-term position.